Urban Gardening Options

 Straw Bale Gardens

-All you need is a bale of straw, and you can grow 3 tomato plants right outside your kitchen door.
+If you want more room to grow, consider using bales of straw.
+This unique way of gardening is quickly becoming popular in many urban areas.
+All you need is a bale of straw, and you can grow three tomato plants or four pepper plants right outside your kitchen door.

+One thing to keep in mind with this gardening method, you must use straw and not hay.
 Hay tends to have seeds along with weeds, and that is not the best environment to grow vegetables in.
-Instead, be sure to use straw as it is free of seeds and weeks.
+Instead, be sure to use straw as it only contains the stalk of the plant.

-Straw bale gardening is a natural way to grow and when the season is over, you can put the bales in a pile to compost down over winter.
+Straw bale gardening is a natural way to grow a vegetable garden.
+When the season is over, you can put the bales in a pile to compost over winter.
+Like any other gardening method, the bales will need to be placed in a bright, sunny area and need regular watering.
+Once properly conditioned, you can grow almost any vegetable or fruit in a straw bale garden.

 Vertical Garden and Trellis Garden

 Vertical gardens can be grown against the side of a wall or fence using a simple wall hanging pocket planter.
 This is a great option to consider if you are limited on space.
+Find a planter that works in your area and matches your style.
+Have fun with your setup so you enjoy your growing adventure.

 This Vertical Wall Garden Planter is another vertical solution for gardening.
 It’s both cost-effective and efficient.
 It allows you to grow a variety of shallow-root plants like lettuce, herbs, and even radishes.